Joint mortgage after separation: what are my rights?

 It is highly advisable that both you and your ex-partner engage a solicitor when one if buying the other out of a house.

-This process, which is known as transfer of equity, follows some basic steps, but you will need to agree on what percentage you are buying out.
-In a joint tenancy agreement, partners are usually entitled to 50% each of the total equity.
+In order to carry out to this you will need to agree on the share of equity being transferred.
+If you have a joint tenancy agreement, partners are usually entitled to 50% each of the total equity.

 The equity left in your home will be the total after subtracting your outstanding mortgage from the property’s new valuation.
 Then you need to decide how much your ex-partner will receive - this will usually be 50%, although you may require mediation or legal advice to reach an agreement.